Team building: Schools

 Instructors can motivate students to develop teamwork skills and provide a guideline on how professors can help students build effective study/project teams.
 This approach emphasizes examples of job situations that require teamwork skills.

 Organizations

 Team building in organizations is a common approach to improving performance.

 Fun is an important component to team building, but the intent is to become productive, focused, and aligned.
 Purely recreational activities can be helpful, but must be timed and consider the capabilities of team members (e.g., sports are not for everyone).
 Other activities geared toward creating a learning environment, exceeding results and engaging employees must be present.

-Employee engagement exercises allow teams to create solutions that are meaningful to them, with direct impact on the individuals, the team and the organization.
+Employee engagement and Team-building exercises allow teams to create solutions that are meaningful to them, with direct impact on the individuals, the team and the organization.
 Experiential learning and ramification methods are effective ways to engage millennials in the workplace.
 Employee engagement is effective because: